‘He’s our kicker’: Pete Carroll shows support for struggling Seahawks kicker Jason Myers

 “Tough day,” Myers said in the locker room afterward.
 “That’s the thing about being a kicker — when you have a tough day, it gets magnified.”

 Myers was 2 for 4 on his field-goal attempts Sunday, and he also missed a point-after try in the second quarter.
-He missed his first attempt, from 47 yards, wide left.
+He missed his first field-goal attempt, from 47 yards, wide left.

 The Seahawks signed Myers to a four-year, $15.45-million contract in the offseason, with $5.5 million guaranteed, hoping to shore up a kicking game that has struggled the past two seasons.